Plumpton, East Sussex: Churches

 The naves of Plumpton church and Westmeston church were built by the Normans, with later chancel and south aisle at Westmeston, and later tower and chancel at Plumpton.
 Stone buildings were exceptionally rare in those times hence their small size.
 Both of them had frescoes painted by the Lewes Group which were uncovered only in 1862, although those at Westmeston were not preserved.
 Parts of the paintings at Plumpton, on the north wall of the nave, do survive and have recently been restored.
-Extraordinarily, it is thought that the wooden bell hanging frame may date back to 1040.
+Extraordinarily, it is thought that the wooden bell-hanging frame may date back to 1040.
 The stone tower may have been built around the original wooden tower and its bell hanging.
 Plumpton church is surrounded by Plumpton College.
 Newly planted trees look to further obscure our view of it.
 The churchyard is currently badly maintained for meadow species.

 In Plumpton Green stands All Saints Church.
 Archaic vegetation survives in the front churchyard and has lots of common spotted orchid amongst oxeye daisy, sorrel, bugle, meadow foxtail, ladies smock and thale cress.
 The larger yard at the back is often unkempt, and may have lost some value.

 The Plough Inn

 The pub was originally sited by Bower Farm but was relocated to the crossroads when the airfield was built in the second world war.
 There is a monument to the airmen by the pub.

 Behind the Plough Inn is an archaic meadow, used as a campsite by the pub.
 It has old flowery sward, oxeye daisy, knapweed, fleabane, and even bits of saw wort, which the pub is commendably trying to manage (2015).
 In the autumn there are old meadow fungi such as cedarwood waxcap and fairy club.
-Unlike Worcestershire, where many pubs that have old meadows attached to them, the Plough is special for maintaining its meadow, as this is not a strong Sussex tradition.
+Unlike Worcestershire, where many pubs have old meadows attached to them, the Plough is special for maintaining its meadow, as this is not a strong Sussex tradition.